Chisholm v. Georgia

 Chisholm v.
 Georgia, 2 U.S. (2 Dall.)
 419 (1793), is considered the first United States Supreme Court case of significance and impact.
-Since the case was argued prior to the formal pronouncement of judicial review by Marbury v.
-Madison (1803), there was little available legal precedent (particularly in U.S. law).
 The Court in a 4–1 decision ruled in favor of Alexander Chisholm, executor of an estate of a citizen of South Carolina, holding that Article III, Section 2 grants federal courts jurisdiction in cases between a state and a citizen of another state wherein the state is the defendant.

-The case was superseded in 1795 by the Eleventh Amendment to the United States Constitution which was considered binding by the Court in Hollingsworth v.
+The case was superseded in 1795 by the Eleventh Amendment to the United States Constitution, which was considered binding by the Court in Hollingsworth v.
 Virginia (1798).
 The Supreme Court formally established sovereign immunity in federal courts in Hans v.
 Louisiana (1890) and state courts in Alden v.
 Maine (1999) using the Eleventh Amendment, effectively overturning their decision.

 Background of the case

-On October 31, 1777, the Executive Council of Georgia authorized Thomas Stone and Edward Davies, as commissioners of the state, to purchase goods from Robert Farquhar, a South Carolina merchant, to help stationed troops in Savannah who were in dire need of supplies.
+On October 31, 1777, the Executive Council of Georgia authorized Thomas Stone and Edward Davies, as commissioners of the state, to purchase goods from Robert Farquhar, a South Carolina merchant, to help stationed Continental Army troops in Savannah who were in dire need of supplies.
 Stone and Davies agreed to give Farquhar $169,613.33 (in indigo or continental currency) for his merchandise.
 However, at the time of Farquhar's death in 1784, he had not received payment for his merchandise.
 The estate filed a claim for the debt with the Georgia legislature in 1789, but was met with a committee report refusing payment.
 Instead, the committee suggested the estate sue Stone and Davies, as they had withdrawn the funds meant for Farquhar from the state treasury.